radiantearth/stac-api-spec/extensions/aggregation/README.md

 # Aggregation Extension

 The purpose of the Aggregation Extension is to provide an endpoint similar to the Search endpoint (`/search`), but which will provide aggregated information on matching Items rather than the Items themselves.
+This is useful when a dataset is very large, and it is infeasible to example all results.
+This is particularly useful in data exploration, whereby a user of the data can change queries to see the "shape" of the results for a given query.

 This is highly influenced by the Elasticsearch aggregation endpoint, but with a more regular structure for responses.

 ## STAC Endpoints